 You may have heard the saying, if you can’t measure it, you can’t improve it.

-Outcomes measurement is a great way to learn what is and isn’t working.
-Armed with this information, you learn how to improve your programs for maximum impact, rather than treading blind.
+Having visibility of your program outcomes is a great way to learn what is working and what isn’t.
+Armed with this information, you learn how to continue refining your programs for maximum impact, as opposed to treading blind.

-As you start to see valuable outcomes data coming in, through the tremendous effort that you have put into setting up your measurement projects, take a pause and reflect upon how your organisation will be putting this data into good use.
+As you start to see valuable outcomes data coming in, through the great work that you and your staff have done in setting up your measurement project, take a pause and reflect upon how your organization will be putting this data into good use.

-In this article, I will summarise the different ways that you can use your outcome findings to be more for the beneficiaries you serve.
+In this article, I will summarise the different ways that you can use your outcome findings to be more for the people whom you serve.

 There are internal and external uses of outcome findings

-By proving that you are delivering outcomes (or, if you are not delivering outcomes, that you are taking steps to learn what is wrong), you are well on the way to building paramount stakeholder trust.
+By being able to prove that you are delivering outcomes or, if you are not delivering outcomes, that you are taking steps to learn what is wrong in order to improve; you are well on the way to building significant stakeholder trust.

 There are both internal and external uses of outcome findings.